fruchti/inverse_thermal_camera/README.md

 ## Licence

-The header files in the `third_party` directory are provided by ARM Limited and ST Microelectronics and contain their own licence information.
+The device header files in the `third_party` directory are provided by ARM Limited and ST Microelectronics and contain their own licence information.
+FatFs, also located in `third_party`, contains its own licence information as well.
 Everything else is ISC licenced.